 170 origins for 24 products.
 This includes crude oil, NGLs, motor gasoline, gas/diesel oil, residual fuel oil and other refined products.
-Data are in kilotonnes.

-AOS\EXPS.IVT OECD and selected countries Exports
+OECD and selected countries, Exports (kilotonnes)

-Information on countries' exports to

-168 destinations for 24 products.
+Information on countries' exports to 168 destinations for 24 products.
 Included are: crude oil, NGLs, motor gasoline, gas/diesel oil, residual fuel oil and other refined products.
-Data are in kilotons non-OECD countries and for 24 products.
+Data are in kilotons

-AOSCONV.IVT OECD and selected countries Conversion factors
+• OECD and selected countries, Conversion factors

-This table includes the average conversion factors from tonnes to barrels, for the OECD and selected European
+This table includes the average conversion factors from tonnes to barrels, for the OECD and selected European non-OECD countries and for 24 products.